Frann94/WallDefense/README.md

 # Tango Inferno
-Protoype of an Idle Wall Defense game
+Protoype of a Tower-Defense game

 You can play the game [here](https://vouji.itch.io/tango-inferno)